 When you store your NuGet packages on a public third-party platform like NuGet you are choosing convenience while sacrificing three critical elements:

-When a third-party owns and curates your packages, your team’s unrestricted packages access can introduce major problems into your code.
+When a third party owns and curates your packages, your team’s unrestricted package access can introduce major problems to your code.
 And the third-party NuGet Gallery cannot keep your private packages private.